dc-js/dc.js/docs/api-latest.md

 change the way filters are reset, or perform additional work when resetting the filters, e.g. when using a filter server other than crossfilter.

-The handler should return a new or modified array as the result.
+This function should return an array.

 **Kind**: instance property of <code>[baseMixin](#dc.baseMixin)</code>